v 3.7.web 2025

 an introduction to what I call GRANDMASTER PIECES, meaning Soviet-style chess pieces that were characteristic of many clubs, competitions, and even casual chess enthusiasts who used them in parks or gardens across the former Soviet Union.

 (translated from Portuguese).
 In his piece, Vieira divided Grandmaster into four patterns.
-The cartoon above shows Grandmaster 2, also known as Bronstein.
+The cartoon above shows Grandmaster 2, also known as the Bronstein.
+The stems are less convex in GM 3 and 4 sets—but a fuller explanation on the features that distingush these sets (and other designations, like Grandmaster Supreme) is best left Vieira and Grau.

 They are a Sovietisation of Staunton chessmen; a simplification of the pieces intended for mass production.